CruiseMates readers help us assemble a list of all of the common words used in cruising - nautical and practical industry terms

 Bridge: the room where the navigational staff (captain) steers the ship.

-Cruise-tour: a land trip, usually of 3-5 days, added onto either end of a cruise.
+Cruise-tour: a land trip, usually of 3-5 days added. onto either end of a cruise.

 Draft: how deeply a ship floats in the water; the distance from the waterline to the deepest portion of the ship.
+It is the minimum depth of the water that required to float the ship.

 Forward: in the direction of the front (bow) of the ship.